 Pelican Static Site Generator, Powered by Python

-The market share for Pelican increased by 0.007 for Very Popular Sites, more than any other segment for the same time period.
+The market share for Pelican decreased by 0.001 percentage points for Very Popular Sites, more than any other segment during the same period of time.

 |Alexa Rank||CMS Rank||Market Share||Market Share Change|

 This chart shows the history of detected websites using Pelican.

 The market share is the same now as it was 6 months ago

 Websites using Pelican were found on 35 top level domains